vipulthakur8/oneclickdrive-assessment/README.md

 #### 5. Now run the following command: npx auth secret.
 This will generate the auth key which is required for next-auth to work.
 It will be stored in .env.local file.
 #### 6. Now add the following in your .env file: DATABASE_URL="file:./data/dev.db".
 This is the path to the databse which is SQLlite in this project.
 #### 7. Now run the following command to run local development: npm run dev

+## Login Credentials
+I have added a dummy user which can be used to login.
+username: admin100
+password: dev-assessment

+One can also add another user through db-user-setup.ts script in the scripts folder.
+Functions are provided to add user as well vehicle data.
+Please check that out and modifiy the data that suits your purpose.
+You can run the script with the following command: npx tsx scripts/db-user-setup.ts